MacHu-GWU/pywf_internal_proprietary-project/docs/source/01-Python-Wofklow-For-Internal-Proprietary-Projects/index.rst

-Python Workflow (PyWf) for Open Source Projects
+Python Workflow (PyWf) for Internal Proprietary Projects
 ==============================================================================

 Overview
 ------------------------------------------------------------------------------
-PyWf provides a comprehensive automation framework for managing the entire lifecycle of open source Python projects.
+PyWf provides a comprehensive automation framework for managing the entire lifecycle of internal proprietary Python projects.
 By consolidating various development tasks into a consistent interface, it eliminates the cognitive overhead of switching between different tools and commands.

 Getting Started